quicwg/base-drafts/draft-ietf-quic-transport.md

 The resulting minimum size of 21 bytes does not guarantee that a stateless reset is difficult to distinguish from other packets if the recipient requires the use of a connection ID.
-To achieve that end, the endpoint SHOULD, adding PADDING frames as necessary, ensure that all packets it sends are at least 22 bytes longer than the minimum connection ID length that it requests the peer to include in its packets.
+To achieve that end, the endpoint SHOULD ensure that all packets it sends are at least 22 bytes longer than the minimum connection ID length that it requests the peer to include in its packets, adding PADDING frames as necessary.
 This ensures that any stateless reset sent by the peer is indistinguishable from a valid packet sent to the endpoint.
 An endpoint that sends a stateless reset in response to a packet that is 43 bytes or shorter SHOULD send a stateless reset that is one byte shorter than the packet it